What to Do When the Schedule Is Too Full

 Every evening you fall into your chair exhausted.
-You’ve spent the day rushing around putting out small crisis, running kids to various activities, and trying to drill math facts in between events.
+You’ve spent the day rushing around putting out small crises, running kids to various activities, and trying to drill math facts in between events.
 You’re exhausted, the kids are cranky, and you rarely see your husband.
 There has to be a better way.

-Take a look the weekly schedule you created yesterday.
+Take a look at the weekly schedule you created yesterday.
 Look carefully at the activities you have listed on the schedule.
 Do you have breathing room?
 Do you have margin in your day?

 But what if the opposite happened?
 You look at your schedule and it’s too full.
 You’re running around trying desperately to juggle too many balls, praying nothing important drops.

 It’s time to take a good hard look at your activities and homeschool.

 First, consider which activities are non-negotiable.
 These are activities that support your reasons for homeschooling, activities which your family would sorely miss if they dropped.